Homemade Tamales

 • Cut the pork off the bone and cut it into large chunks and remove any large fat pieces.

 • Add the pork to a large soup pot along with the salt, bay leaves, garlic, onion, cumin powder and pepper.
-Pour enough water in to cover the pork with one inch of water.
+Pour enough water in to cover the pork with one inch of water above.

 • Bring it to a boil and skim off the scum from the top of broth.
 Stir and continue skimming the top until there is barely any scum left.

-• Reduce the heat to medium-low and let the pork simmer for 30 minutes, then add more water if needed, stir and cover and let it simmer for another 20 minutes or until the pork is fork tender.
+• Reduce the heat to medium-low and let the pork simmer for 50 minutes, until pork is fork tender.
+Stir occasionally and add more water, if needed.

 • Remove the pot from the heat and take out the onion, bay leaves and garlic and discard.
 Then remove the pork and let it cool on a plate.

 • Pour the broth through a fine mesh sieve.
-Rinse the sieve, place it on the pan, pour the broth back into the pot through the sieve one more time and let the broth cool.
+Rinse the sieve, place it on the pan, pouring the broth back into the pot through the sieve one more time.
+Set broth aside to cool.

-• Once the pork has cooled, shred it into small pieces and set it aside.
+• Once the pork has cooled, shred it into small pieces and set aside.

 • Preheat the oven to 400°F and prepare a large baking sheet with aluminum foil.

-• Then blend until smooth and add more salt to taste, as needed.
+• Add roasted vegetables to a blender along with the garlic and tomato bouillon.
+Blend until smooth and add more salt to taste, as needed.

-• Fill your tamale pot with water up to the steamer tray.
+• Fill your tamale pot (or a large pot with steamer basket) with water up to the bottom of the steamer tray.
 Crumble a large piece of aluminum foil and place it in the center of the pot.

 • Lay one corn husk, rough side up on a plate or in your hand and add about two tablespoons of masa to the bottom half.

-• Spread it out smooth on one half only and add 1-2 tablespoons of the pork filling to the center of the husk.
+• Spread it out smooth on one half only and add 1-2 tablespoons of the pork filling to the center of the masa.

-• Lean it up against the aluminum foil in the pot and repeat the process of making the tamales until all of the filling is used up.*
+• Arrange tamales in the pot, with the open ends facing upwards.
+Repeat the process of making the tamales until all of the filling is used up.

-• Once they are ready, tuck in 5-6 corn husks along the sides of the tamales and fold them into the center to cover the tamales.
+• Once they are ready to cook, tuck in 5 to 6 corn husks along the sides of the tamales and fold them into the center to cover the tamales.
+This will keep excess water from falling into the open tamales.

-• Place the lid on the pan and bring it to a boil over high heat then reduce the heat to low high.
+• Place the lid on the pan and bring water to a boil over high heat.
+Once boiling, immediately reduce the heat to low.

 • Once you think they are done, take one tamale out and let it cool for 5-6 minutes, then try to remove the tamale from the husk.
-If it comes off easily, then they are ready, if not, let it cool for an additional five minutes and try again.
-If it still doesn’t separate from husk then they need 20-30 more minutes to cook.
+If they are ready, the tamale should come out easily and the masa should pull away from the sides.
+If not ready, let tamales cool for an additional 10 to 15 minutes and try again.

-• Once cooked, remove the pan from the heat and let them cool for 10 minutes before removing them from the pan and letting them cool for 10 more minutes.
+• Once cooked, remove the pan from the heat and let them cool for 10 minutes.
+Then remove tamales from the pan and let them cool for 10 more minutes before serving as desired.

 Notes

-• *You will have left over masa, you can use it to make tortillas or simply discard it.
+Extra Masa Dough: Use it to make traditional, corn tortillas or simply discard it.

 Nutrition